How License Points and Tickets Affect Your Car Insurance Rates

 DMV License Points

 License points (also called DMV points) are assigned by your state's Department of Motor Vehicles to track your driving behavior.
 Their primary purpose is to enforce license suspension if you accumulate too many within a set time window.
-The thresholds and timelines vary by state.
+The thresholds and timelines vary by state — and New York made sweeping changes to its system in early 2026.

 Examples of how DMV points are typically assigned: